intel/intel-extension-for-transformers/README.md

 * [Legal Information](./docs/legal.md)
 * [Security Policy](SECURITY.md)

-## Research Collaborations
+## Collaborations

-Welcome to raise any interesting research ideas on model compression techniques and feel free to reach [us](mailto:inc.maintainers@intel.com).
-Look forward to our collaborations on Intel Extension for Transformers!
+Welcome to raise any interesting ideas on model compression techniques and LLM-based chatbot development!
+Feel free to reach [us](mailto:inc.maintainers@intel.com) and look forward to our collaborations on Intel Extension for Transformers!